AlexColmer/tech201_vertualisation/README.md

 ## Ruby
-Use this link to install ruby -> https://rubyinstaller.org/downloads/ to check version of ruby use gitbash and comand ruby --version
+Use this link to install ruby -> https://rubyinstaller.org/downloads/ to check version of ruby use gitbash and ruby version --comand

 Virtual box download -> https://www.virtualbox.org/wiki/Download_Old_Builds_6_1